 [Crossposted at my work blog.]

 BusinessWeek’s GreenBiz blog tipped me off to a recent BW article on carbon labeling.
 Carbon labeling means to label consumer products with an indicator of how much greenhouse gas was emitted in the production and distribution of each product to the point of having it on the shelf in front of the customer.
-The idea has been around for a while, but only recently have manufacturers (like Timberland shoes) and retailers (like Tesco, [...] read more >
+The idea has been around for a while, but only recently have manufacturers (like Timberland shoes) [...] read more >

 I was curious about overall popular vote numbers for the primaries this year.
 I’ve seen a number of pieces, particularly at DailyKos (like this one) pointing out that Democrats are going to the polls in much larger numbers than Republicans.
 But a little bit of searching came up with nothing as far as overall popular vote tallies.
 They’re out there, I’m sure, but I couldn’t find them easily.
-So I put some together and they’re over on my workplace [...] read more >
+So I put some together and they’re [...] read more >

 I admit to feeling some of that “lack of consumer confidence” myself.
 No pink slips at my workplace, not that I’ve heard rumor about at least, but news like this doesn’t help.